Guided Tours: Family Tours | Lord of the Rings | Luxury Tours | Small Group Tours | Private Tours

 With an extensive and diverse wine-growing region, Canberbury is home to boutique vineyards producing outstanding Pinot Noir, Chardonnay, Riesling, and other aromatics.
 Waipara Valley is a star of the Canterbury wine region, with several notable vineyards clustered within its micro-climate.
 Visit: Pegasus Bay–award-winning varietals at this acclaimed winery include Riesling, Pinot Noir, and Chardonnay.

 Those who visit New Zealand to explore the best Lord of the Rings filming locations inevitably discover that Middle-earth is even more beguiling in real life.
-Some of the most recognizable Middle-earth destinations that you should not miss in your Lord of the Rings location tour include the following:
+Some of the most recognizable Middle-earth destinations that you should not miss in your Lord of the Rings location tour include the below.

 No Lord of the Rings fan should miss this idyllic, charming miniature village.
 With dozens more Hobbit-holes than ever appeared in the movies, each crafted with exquisite attention to detail, the Hobbiton movie set is so much fun to visit that even non-fans will love exploring its winding paths.